 The bottom line for me would be simple: I would need to try it.
 Fortunately, Podshare makes this about as easy as it could be.
 With the exception of the new San Francisco location, you can stay in a Podshare for as little as one overnight.
 No utility costs to deal with, no security deposit – just pay for one night.
 Most of the reviewers evidently enjoyed their experience, so if you are wondering if you would feel the same, it’s easy enough to give it a try.

-Keep Podshare in mind if you’re looking for affordable housing, at least temporarily, in Los Angeles or San Francisco.
+Keep Podshare in mind if you’re looking for affordable housing, at least temporarily, in Los Angeles, San Francisco, or San Diego.
 If you try it I hope you like it!

 More “Sharing” Articles